francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 cannot handle the protection of DATAGRAM frames payload.
 In this document, we propose to consider whole frames as part of the source symbols.
-Source symbols are thus the counterpart to QUIC packets for the coding channel: packets carry frames through the network channel while source symbols carry frames through the coding channel.
+Source symbols are thus the counterpart to QUIC packets for the coding channel.
+Packets carry frames through the network channel while source symbols carry frames through the coding channel.
 In order to reduce signalling between the peers, a single source symbol MUST NOT contain the frames of several QUIC packets at the same time.

-## Identifying the source symbols
+## Identifying the source symbols from QUIC packets

+Upon reception of a QUIC packet, a receiver needs to identify the source symbols carried by the packet to forward it to the FEC decoder.
-In order to recover lost source symbols, the decoder needs to know how many and which source symbols were lost.
-From the receiver viewpoint, it is not possible to distinguish a lost packet from a packet that has never been sent as QUIC does not enforce the sending of packets with a contiguously increasing packet number.
-Furthermore a QUIC sender may not want to protect the payload of some packets if they do not carry latency-sensitive information.
-It is thus required to uniquely identify the source symbols so that the decoder can point the lost source symbol by looking at the received source symbols only.
+The decoder also needs to know which source symbols were lost.
+Since QUIC does not enforce sending contiguously increasing packet numbers, it is not possible for a receiver to distinguish a lost packet from a packet that has never been sent.
+Furthermore, a QUIC sender may not want to protect the payload of some packets if they do not carry latency-sensitive information.
 Source symbols are thus attributed a Symbol ID (SID).
+The SID of the first source symbol MUST be zero and the SIDs are contiguously increasing.
+When a FEC decoder notes gaps in the received SIDs, the missing SIDs correspond to lost source symbols that can be recovered using FEC.

-The SID of first source symbol MUST be zero and increase by exactly one for every new source symbol.
-As the QUIC packet number cannot be used to carry the SID, this information must be transmitted using either a dedicated QUIC frame or a dedicated header field.
+As the QUIC packet number cannot be used to carry the SID, it must be transmitted using either a dedicated QUIC frame or a dedicated header field.
 The second solution being incompatible with {{QUICv1}}, it is not discussed in this document.
-The source symbols transmitted through the network channel are carried by QUIC packets.
 The source symbol payload can either be put inside a dedicated frame ({{sec-source-symbol-frame}}) or infered when handling a specific frame ({{sec-sid-frame}}).
 Both alternatives lead to the exact same packet wire format and outcome.

 ### Alternative 1: sending the source symbol inside a frame